-In order to bridge the language access gap between pro bono attorneys and their non-English speaking clients, the Volunteer Interpreter Program pairs pro bono attorneys with volunteer interpreters in order to help provide legal services for low-income individuals and families who face critical legal problems that affect their basic needs.
+In order to bridge the language access gap between pro bono attorneys and their non-English speaking clients, the Volunteer Interpreter Project pairs pro bono attorneys with volunteer interpreters in order to help provide legal services for low-income individuals and families who face critical legal problems that affect their basic needs.
 Access to justice is unattainable for those who are not proficient in English unless they also have access to language services that will enable them to understand their legal options and to be understood by professionals in the legal community.

 Legal Aid Center of Southern Nevada is looking for qualified volunteers 18 years of age or older and have native or advanced fluency with a second language with which they are comfortable interpreting (certified interpreters preferred).
 Interested volunteers may click here to sign up!